-4.3.4 Expressions
+4.3.4.
+Expressions

 In Xyce, an expression is a mathematical relationship that may be used any place one would use a number (numeric or boolean).
-Except in the case of expressions used in analog behavioral modeling sources (see chapter 6) Xyce evaluates the expression to a value when it reads in the circuit netlist, not each time its value is needed.
-Therefore, all terms in an expression must be known at the beginning of a run.

 To use an expression in a circuit netlist:

 1. Locate the value to be replaced (component, model parameter, etc.).
-2. Substitute the value with an expression using the {} syntax:
+2. Substitute the value with an expression using the { } syntax: